const Base64 = struct {

 4.1.3 A base64 encoder

-So the base64 algorithm works by converting 3 bytes at a time into 4 characters in the base64 scale.
+Therefore, the base64 algorithm works by converting 3 bytes at a time into 4 characters from the base64 scale.
 It keeps iterating through the input string, 3 bytes at a time, and converting them into the base64 scale, producing 4 characters per iteration.
 It keeps iterating, and producing these “new characters” until it hits the end of the input string.

 Taking the string “Hi” as an example, we have 2 bytes, or, 16 bits in total.
 So, we lack a full byte (8 bits) to complete the window of 24 bits that the base64 algorithm likes to work on.
 The first thing that the algorithm does, is to check how to divide the input bytes into groups of 6 bits.